TinyTapeout/tinytapeout_www/content/digital_design/holidays/_index.en.md

 {{< wokwi 346662951270220372 >}}

-If you don’t know what the different symbols are, then don’t worry just have a play around and we’ll get to them later.
+If you don’t know what the different symbols are, then don’t worry just have a play around and we’ll get to them in the next lesson.

 {{% notice tip %}}
 Once you select the input switch block, you can toggle each one with the numbers on your keyboard.